AIDC’s 2022 Cut to the Chase will open for submissions by early November, and the deadline for submissions will be mid-January 2022.

 Cut to the Chase now includes audio docs!

-In 2021, the Australian International Documentary Conference (AIDC) is shining a bigger spotlight on audio documentaries and integrating audio formats into the Cut to the Chase marketplace.
+In 2021, the Australian International Documentary Conference (AIDC) is shined a bigger spotlight on audio documentaries and integrating audio formats into the Cut to the Chase marketplace.

-Audio seeking decision makers attending in 2021 Include:
+Audio seeking decision makers who attending in 2021 included:

 Audio documentary workshop

-As part of a new partnership, eight audio documentary projects submitted to Cut to the Chase will be selected for complimentary project consultations prior to AIDC with one of Australia’s leading podcast agencies, Audiocraft, to hone their ideas prior to entering the market.
-Criteria for selection include:
+As part of a new partnership, eight audio documentary projects submitted to Cut to the Chase were selected for complimentary project consultations prior to AIDC with one of Australia’s leading podcast agencies, Audiocraft, to hone their ideas prior to entering the market.
+Criteria for selection included:

 - A narrative idea that is suitable to an eight to ten podcast episode series (and sustains this duration);

 - New voices/stories;